Skinning maps are finite-to-one: Analytic geometry in

-\boldpoint{Case 2.} We begin as before, altering the argument as necessary.
 Choose coordinates so that $z_i$ and $w_i$ are related to one another as above but now we take $L$ to be the $w_1$-axis and $H$ the subset with $\Im(w_1) \geq 0$.
 Parameterizing $\hat{E}'$ and calculating as above we find that

 The coordinate expression in $\C^n_z$ is well-defined since $h_n(\zeta) \neq 0$ for $\zeta$ in a small punctured neighborhood of zero: Indeed, while Lemma \ref{lem:analytic-curve-parameterization} includes the possibility that $h_n(\zeta) \equiv 0$, this would mean that $\hat{E}' \cap \C^n_z = \emptyset$, contradicting the assumption that $\hat{E}'$ intersects $E$.
 By a further linear change of coordinates we can also assume without loss of generality that $h_n(0) = 1$.
 As before the condition that $H$ is the tangent cone of $\hat{E}$ gives for each $\theta \in [0,\pi]$ a sequence $\zeta_k \to 0$ such that $\lim_{k \to \infty} \arg(\zeta_k^m) = \theta$ and $f(\zeta_k) \in \hat{E}$.
 As a point in $\C^n_z$, $f(\zeta_k)$ lies on the same ray as $|\zeta_k|^{m_n} f(\zeta_k)$ which has coordinates